Vacation, personal, and medical leave: The latest trends & policies

 - Show your value.
 With increased flexibility comes greater responsibility and more importance on showing your value to the organization in concrete, tangible ways.
 Ensuring you’re continuously achieving value for the organization guarantees you’re more trusted and therefore granted (either overtly or passively) more flexibility to attend school plays, dentist appointments, disappear to work out, etc.

-Alexis Harding is Women@Work’s resident HR expert.
+Alexis Harding is Women at Work’s resident HR expert.
 A long-time HR professional based in the Boston area, Alexis has rich experience in the HR departments of several large institutions over nearly two decades.
 She is here to engage with your questions about a range of topics that might be impacting your career and your overall success.